alpinestudios/website/content/work.md

 layout: basic
 ---

-I've got a list of positions I'm actively looking to fill out listed below.
-But I'm always on the lookout for other *sik kunts™️* that want to work with me on making great shit.
+I'm always on the lookout for great people to work with.
+If you're extremely passionate about what you do and think work-life balance is a concept reserved for people who don't like what they do, then we'd probably get along really well.

 Right now all efforts are going towards shipping [Arcane Survival](/arcane) while building up a killer team to tackle the next game... and then the next... and then the next...

 If that sounds like something you're down for, then shoot me [an email](/contact).

-## CEO of Stream Highlights
+## Steam Capsule Artist
+I'm looking for someone to do a banger Steam capsule, and any other high quality marketing assets that're needed.
+If you've got experience in this domain and reckon you'd be able to cook up something amazing, then I'd love to hear from you!

+## YouTube Video Editor
-I'm looking for someone to help me ship ABSOLUTE VOLUME to the second channel, ideally in the form of stream highlights from [the weekday streams](https://www.youtube.com/@randyprime/streams).
+I'm looking for someone to help me dust of the v2 channel and crank out ABSOLUTE VOLUME with me, ideally in the form of stream highlights from [the weekday streams](https://www.youtube.com/@randyprime/streams).

 Since it's the second channel, it's important that we ship quick n' fast so the people who don't have the time to sit through a stream can still be a part of the community.

-If you've got experience releasing YouTube videos and are keen on working together, I'd love to hear from you!
+If you've got experience releasing YouTube videos, hit me up!

-> *^^^ Status: just started looking for someone*

 ## Music / Sound Designer Homie
 Let's spin up a DAW and crank out a sick OST together.